SafeRoboticsLab/SHARP/README.md

 SHARP: Shielding-Aware Robust Planning is a general framework for safe and efficient human-robot interaction.
 We provide a MATLAB implementation of SHARP for autonomous driving applications, which can be found [here](https://github.com/SafeRoboticsLab/SHARP/tree/main/MATLAB).

 The Python implementation is being actively developed.
-Stay tuned!
+An iLQR-based shielding example can be found [here](https://github.com/SafeRoboticsLab/iLQR_jax_racing).

 Click to watch our spotlight video:
 [![Watch the video](https://haiminhu.files.wordpress.com/2021/10/sharp_video_cover.png)](https://haiminhu.files.wordpress.com/2022/02/sharp_video.mp4)